Learn to sail at an RYA accredited club...

 • Assume anything you bring will get muddy or wet.
 River mud will defeat any washing machine so bring old clothes.

-• A short or full wetsuit is ideal for sailing but failing that older tracksuit style clothes that do not restrict your movement.
+• A short or full wetsuit is ideal or older tracksuit style clothes that do not restrict your movement.

 • Bring a full change of clothes, including something warm you can change into if you get wet.

-• If you have deck shoes, bring them, but failing that old trainers/plimsolls are fine.
-The bottom of the dinghy will probably be wet, particularly if it has been capsized.
+• If you have deck shoes, bring them, but failing that old trainers/plimsols are fine.
+The bottom of the dinghy can be wet.

 • Bring a waterproof.

-• Sunglasses/hat and suncream if it’s going to be sunny.
+• Sunglasses/hat and sun cream is important even if it's not that sunny.

 • Crash hats are available and must be used by all children under 10 when involved in training.
 The Chief Instructor may also dictate their use according to weather conditions.